-TAG Heuer celebrated its 150th anniversary in 2010.
-Its most important model, the Carrera chronograph, was introduced less than 50 years ago, in 1964, but has become a recognized classic.
+TAG Heuer celebrated the 50th birthday of its most important watch model, the TAG Heuer Carrera chronograph, in 2013.
 The watch is the brainchild of Jack W. Heuer, then managing director at Heuer (which became TAG Heuer after it changed hands in 1985), designed a simple dial and then used the tension ring that presses the Plexiglas against the case from the inside as a design element by printing on it the graduations for the chronograph.
 (Click here for our 2013 interview with Jack Heuer to learn more about the creation of the Carrera from the man himself.)

 Thus, a classic watch with excellent legibility was born.
 Heuer, a fan of automobile racing, named the watch after the Carrera Panamericana, or “Pan Am,” Of the 1950s.
 The Pan Am was a challenging road race through Mexico over 3,000 kilometers of the newly finished Mexican section of the Pan American Highway.
-(Porsche’s Carrera cars are also named for this race.
+Porsche’s Carrera cars are also named for this race.
 (For more on the Carrera Panamericana race and how it and other 1960s modernist ideas influenced the design of the original Carrera, click here.)

 The Carrera watch was initially equipped with the manually wound Venus Caliber 72 but was later replaced by the now-famous Caliber 11, developed by Heuer in 1969, in collaboration with Breitling, Büren and Dubois Dépraz, as one of the first automatic chronograph movements.
 In the 1970s, the design of the Carrera underwent a series of changes until the quartz crisis caused the model to fall by the wayside.